LemonPy29/LemonPy29.github.io/python-for-DS/classes.md

 f.grad(1) = 4
 ```

+Here we have attached a function to another function, but there is no problem
-Of course, it doesn't mean every two-methods class is bad or unnecesary, but we
+on attaching variables.
+Of course, this doesn't mean every of this short
+classes is bad or unnecesary, but we should think twice before creating one.

-should think twice before creating one.
-Another good alternative for replacing
+Another good alternative for replacing the classes, that maybe are there just
-the classes (that are maybe just containers) are the objects from the
+for storing data, are the objects from the `collections` module.
+For example,
-`collections` module.
-For example, `namedtuple` and `defaultdict` are great
-choices for this purpose.
+`namedtuple` and `defaultdict` are great choices for this purpose.